 Tufts University - Located just outside Boston, Tufts University is consistently ranked among the nation’s top schools, and the Tufts Community Union represents more than 5,000 undergraduates.
 Since 2003, presidential elections, TCU, and Senate in-house elections have been conducted with RCV.
 Read about the 2013 TCU presidential election, where RCV played a large role in determining the winner.

-University of California at Berkeley - UC-Berkeley has historically been a bastion of progressive change, and the way it elects student leaders is no different.
-The Associated Students of the University of California adopted RCV (which it calls “alternative vote”) for executive officer elections and STV (“choice voting”) for Senate elections in 2002.
+University of California, Berkeley - UC-Berkeley has historically been a bastion of progressive change, and the way it elects student leaders is no different.
+The Associated Students of the University of California adopted RCV (which it calls “alternative vote”) for executive officer elections and STV (“choice voting”) for Senate elections in 1967.

 University of California, Davis - With a student body of over 34,000 and the largest campus in the UC system, UC Davis is a big school with even bigger ideas.
 Since 2005, students have elected the President and Vice-President of the Associated Students using RCV.
 The Law Students Association also uses RCV at the UC Davis School of Law.

-University of California, Los Angeles - With more applicants per semester than any other university in the country, it’s no secret that UCLA’s 42,000 students have a lot of which to be proud.
-With 15 Nobel laureates, 110 NCAA team championships, and a place in the prestigious Association of American Universities, UCLA uses RCV to elect all officers.
+University of California, Los Angeles (UCLA) - With more applicants per year than any other university in the country, it’s no secret that UCLA’s 42,000 students have a lot of which to be proud.
+With 15 Nobel laureates, 110 NCAA team championships, and a place in the prestigious Association of American Universities, UCLA's Undergraduate Student Association uses RCV to elect all officers.
 For general representative seats, UCLA uses the single transferable vote form of proportional representation.
 UCLA’s graduate student association also uses RCV to elect their officers which saw a huge turnout increase in 2014.

 University of California, San Diego - A Public Ivy recognized for one of the nation’s top surfing teams, UCSD students are making waves in election reform.
-The university’s 30,000 students have used RCV for to elect their President, Vice President, Academic Senators, and College Senators since 2003.
+The Associated Students representing the university’s 30,000 students have used RCV for to elect their President, Vice President, Academic Senators, and College Senators since 2003.

 University of San Diego School of Law - Renowned for its programs in tax law and public interest practice, USD Law elects several of its student officers using RCV.
 With an enrollment of about 1,000 students, the Student Bar Association uses ranked choice voting to elect its President, Vice President, Vice President of Organizations, Treasurer, Secretary, ABA Chair, and ABA Vice-Chair.